Rick-James1098/Travel-Logic/README.md

 # travel logic app

-It helps you manage travel plan
+It helps you manage travel plan easly